 To meet these challenges, the smart office includes, for example :

-• Intuitive web & mobile applications : making it easier to keep track of everyone’s diaries & reserve spaces (parking spaces, workstations, company cafeteria slots, etc).
+- Intuitive web & mobile applications : making it easier to keep track of everyone’s diaries & reserve spaces (parking spaces, workstations, charging points, other resources, etc).
 Depending on the application chosen, it is also possible to monitor the occupancy rate of each space and the use of resources.
 The Sharvy application makes all this possible in just a few clicks!

 ✔ The smart office, for which needs?